 Success!
 But Wait…

 However, come Day 31, you’re just as excited to evaluate and share your Whole30 results as you are to start reintroducing some of the foods you’ve been missing.
-And generally, that means stepping on the scale to see how much weight you’ve lost.
+And for some, that might look like stepping on the scale.

 Not so fast, dear reader.

 The scale may not be a good idea just yet.
 We know, we know, this may not be what you want to hear—but the tough love doesn’t end on Day 30!
 We encourage you to be just as aware and honest with yourself with respect to your relationship with the scale as you’ve been with your relationship with food over the last month.
 If that number is a nice-to-know but won’t make-or-break your day, go ahead and weigh.
 But if you’re at all anxious, nervous, or unsure about whether or not you’ll let your results tarnish your Whole30 accomplishments… the scale can wait a little longer.
 And it should.

 However, regardless of whether you choose to weigh or not to weigh, the scale and tape measure are not measures of Whole30 success.
 What about things like changes in your energy, sleep, mood, cravings, digestion, skin, medical condition or symptoms… the list goes on and on!
 In fact, it goes on for two whole pages, in our Non-Scale Victory checklist!

 In The Whole30, we outline more than one hundred Whole30 success metrics for you to evaluate, related to your physical appearance, psychological outlook, health, and more.
 We encourage you to run through this list, checking off as many benefits as you can, so you can see for yourself all of the ways you’ve changed your life by changing the food you put on your plate.

 Then we thought, why not give you an actual list?